-- Make sure you have a scrubber that will last your planned dive(s). - Fill your diluent tank with the correct gas. - Fill your oxygen tank with the correct gas. - Make sure your battery is charged and that a learn cycle has been performed within the last 30 days. - Make sure you have all parts and that they are without damage. - Lubricate all o-rings that you can access.
+- Make sure you have a scrubber that will last your planned dive(s). - Fill your diluent tank with the correct gas. - Fill your oxygen tank with the correct gas. - Make sure your battery is fully charged and recently learn cycled. - Make sure you have all parts and that they are without damage. - Lubricate all o-rings that you can access.